Brucellosis

 What is the treatment for brucellosis?

-Brucellosis is treated with a combination of antibiotics.
-It is very important to take the medications as directed by the healthcare provider and for the whole time, even if the symptoms go away.
-Otherwise, patients might experience a relapse that might be harder to treat.
-Depending on the timing of treatment and severity of illness, recovery might take a few weeks to several months.
+Brucellosis is treated with antibiotics for at least six to eight weeks.
+It is very important to take the medications as directed by the healthcare provider and finish them, even if the symptoms go away.
+Otherwise, patients might experience a relapse that is harder to treat.
+Depending on when treatment is started and severity of illness, recovery may take a few weeks to several months.

 Could Brucella be used for bioterrorism?